Iterable/iterable-web-sdk/README.md

 })();
 ```

-## How Does the SDK Pass up My Email / User ID?
+## How does the SDK pass up my email / user ID?

 This SDK relies on a library called [Axios](https://github.com/axios/axios).
 For all outgoing XHR requests, the SDK utilities [Axios interceptors](https://github.com/axios/axios#interceptors) to add your user information to the requests.

-## Ok Cool.
-What if I Want to Handle This Intercepting Logic Myself Instead?
+## Ok cool.
+What if I want to handle this intercepting logic myself instead?

 You can do that!
 This SDK exposes the base Axios instance so you can do whatever you like with it and build upon that.
 You can import the Axios instance like so and anything in the Axios documentation is fair game to use: